DirkTorre/python_developer_roadmap/README.md

 [pydon'ts](https://mathspp.com/blog/pydonts)

 Progress can be found in progress.ods

-Continue at object oriented programming.
+Continue at binary search tree, then oop dunders and decorators

 NOTE TO RECRUITERS AND EMPLOYERS: I know more than listed here, and some stuff I already know.
 This is for myself.